nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 and operator APIs and two versions of the transfer entry point, one which invokes sender/receiver hooks and one which does not).

+FA2 specifies an interface ```get_permissions_policy``` allowing external contracts (e.g. an auction) to discover an FA2 contract's permissioning policy and its configuration.
+This serves as a more modular alternative to the existing approaches in ERC-20 or FA1.2.

 #### The Taxonomy of Permission Policy

 Permission policy semantics can be broken down into several orthogonal behavior patterns.
 The concrete policy can be expressed as a combination of those behaviors.

-The standard itself cannot enforce and/or validate the particular permission policy implementation, but the proposed taxonomy framework can guide the implementation of permission policies and allows to discover and/or configure a concrete combination on the chain.
+The standard itself does not enforce and/or validate a particular permission policy implementation, but the proposed taxonomy framework can guide the implementation of permission policies and allows to discover and/or configure a concrete combination on the chain.